Midsize Jets

 Are you interested in Lear 60 ownership? evoJets can help.
 Don't waste hours on public listing engines with outdated photos, vague information, and placeholders for prices.

-Our experienced reps can wade through the fragmented Midsize Jet Sales market and help you buy, sell, trade, or lease your Lear 60 with efficiency.
+Our experienced reps can wade through the fragmented Midsize Jets Sales market and help you buy, sell, trade, or lease your Lear 60 with efficiency.
 With over a decade of experience in business aviation charter and ownership, we have the off-market aircraft sales connections and industry knowledge to put you on a path to success.

 Call evoJets today and speak to an aviation expert: (877) 970-5387.